 Childcare support in universal credit (UC) is paid through the childcare element.
 To qualify for this you need to:

 1. Meet the basic conditions of universal credit

 2. Meet the financial conditions of universal credit

 3. Meet the conditions for the childcare element of universal credit

 You can find out more about the basic and financial conditions of universal credit in tax credits and benefit.

-⚠️ Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), several alterations to the normal rules relating to the childcare element of UC are in place.
+⚠️ Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), there may be temporary changes to the childcare element of UC.
 Please see our coronavirus section for more information.

 Can I claim childcare costs for my child?

 You can claim the childcare element towards childcare costs for a child or qualifying young person you are treated as responsible for.
 DWP's guidance says that childcare is only payable for children up to and including the assessment period prior to the assessment period which includes 1 September following the child’s 16th birthday.